Brad Vernon

 Brad Vernon is a fictional character from the American soap opera One Life to Live.

-Character background
+Creation

 Casting

 Actor Jameson Parker was cast on-the-spot by OLTL executive producer Doris Quinlan for the role of Brad following an encounter in a New York City elevator.
 Parker originated the role onscreen in June 1976 and played it through 1978.
 Actor Steve Fletcher assumed the role regularly from July 1978 through September 1986.
 Ted LePlat temporarily substituted in the role in the early months of 1980 when Fletcher took ill.

 Characterization

 Nicknamed "The Cad", Brad is an ambivalent, abusive philanderer.
 Soap opera critics describe the character as a villainous antihero who appealed to viewer empathy by possessing redeeming qualities.

 Storyline

 1976–81

 Brad (Parker) is introduced onscreen as a promising twentysomething tennis player in June 1976, but a knee injury soon cuts his pro-athlete dreams short.
 Bitter and self-pitying, Brad becomes a womanizing Lothario to fill his time.
 He romances several young women concurrently, including his father's secretary Jenny Wolek (Katherine Glass).
 Jenny resists his advances, eventually falling for him until uncovering his affair with waitress Lana McClain (Jacklyn Zeman), which resulted in Lana becoming pregnant.

 One night during their romantic escapades, Brad gives a drunk Lana a glass of milk laced with sleeping pills, and she dies.
 Fearful he might be blamed for murdering her, Brad coaxes Jenny into providing him an alibi, but the police do not accept it.
-Brad and Jenny marry January 3, 1978, preventing her from testifying against Brad in court.
+Brad and Jenny were married on January 3, 1978, preventing her from testifying against Brad in court.
 Nevertheless, Brad goes to jail for manslaughter.
-When Jenny realizes she was used, Jenny begins proceeding to end their marriage in July.
+When Jenny realizes she was used, she begins divorce proceedings.
 Brad (Fletcher onward) becomes distraught over learning his sister Sam (Julia Montgomery) suffered a serious accident, and Jenny puts their annulment on hold to console him.

 Jenny (Brynn Thayer onward) decides to continue with their marriage upon Brad's release from jail in October 1978, discovering herself pregnant by him months later in May.
 Brad soon rapes Jenny's sister Karen Wolek (Judith Light) and pressures Karen into secrecy by telling her any upsetting news would cause Jenny to miscarry.
 Ironically, with stress of Brad's constant womanizing exacerbated by finding out he raped her sister, Jenny blacks out, goes into premature labor, and unknowingly miscarries their child, Mary Vernon.

 Stillborn Mary is soon switched in 1979 in a scheme by Karen and con man ex-boyfriend Marco Dane (Gerald Anthony) with the live-born child of Karen's fellow ex-prostitute and friend Katrina Karr (Nancy Snyder), Kristine Karr.
 Jenny and Brad's divorce is finalized in April 1981, and in a heartwrenching move, Jenny's "Mary", born Kristine Karr, is eventually returned to Katrina after she raises the child for over two years.